pedro-r-marques/k8s-service-proxy/README.md

 For diagnostic purposes, the proxy serves a status page.
 The annotation `k8s-svc-proxy.local/description` can be used to add human readable content to this page.

+## Endpoints

+Services are often implemented by multiple Pods.
+These pods often have http listeners that provide information specific to the Pod (e.g. /debug).
+The annotation `"k8s-svc-proxy.local/endpoint-port"` automatically exposes the specified port in all the endpoints of the service as `"/endpoint/<namespace>/<svc-name>/<id>"` where id is an index automatically assigned by the alphabetic order of pod names.

 ## Example configuration

 - k8s deployment: